sgb-io/jquery.circular-carousel/README.md

 ![What it looks like.](https://raw.githubusercontent.com/sgb-io/jquery.circular-carousel/master/demo/screenshot.png)

+# Status of this project

+This project is no longer in active development or supported, but please feel free to use it however you wish.
+Patches welcome.

 # Browser Support

 Uses CSS3 Transitions, CSS3 Transforms.
 Currently no polyfills or fallbacks implemented for IE9.